SCAILE-it/bulk-gpt-mvp/PROJECT_ASSESSMENT_2025_10_22.md

 ---

-*This is the single source of truth.
-All other documentation has been archived.*
+*This assessment represents the project state as of October 22, 2025.
+Previous documentation has been archived to `archive/old-docs/`.
+For the most recent code, check the Git repository.*